 Oil and grease aerosol mist from hot peanut, coconut and vegetable oils.

 Air Clear installed 530 3/minute (18,500 ACFM) Fiberbed Filter Mist Collector System to remove the submicron particulate that was causing the opacity ‘smoke’ problem.
 To protect against solid particulate and to protect the unit from duct fires a cyclonic water scrubber was used to remove the solids and to provide a water seal which would serve as a fire block in case of a duct fire.
 In addition to greatly reducing odors, the Air Clear Fiberbed Filter Mist Collector provided zero visible emissions.

 A steam pipe was connected to the shell of the unit to heat the coalescing filters and restore the pressure drop.
 This allowed the filters to last for several years.

-Eight oven stacks were duct together creating one inlet duct to the Mist Collector by using isolation dampers on each line.
-A VFD was also used to control the flow from the ovens to the Mist Collector.
+Eight oven stacks were duct together creating one inlet duct to the Mist Collector.
+Any number of units, one to eight, can exhaust to the Mist Collector by using isolation dampers on each line.
+A VFD was also used to control the flow from the ovens to the Oil Mist Collector.